Lightstreamer/lightstreamer_flutter_client/README.md

     }
 ```

-The below code shows an example of implementation of the callback to listen for any real-time updates from your subcriptions:
+The below code shows an example of implementation of the callback to listen for any real-time updates from your subscriptions:

 ```dart
   void _values(String item, String fieldName, String fieldValue) {